filecoin-project/filecoin-docs/content/en/reference/reference/glossary/index.md

 The term _message_ is used to refer to data stored as part of a [block](#block).
 A block can contain several messages.

-## Merkle Directed Acyclic Graph (Merkle DAG)
+## Merkle Directed Acyclic Graph

+Abbreviated as _Merkle DAG_.
 A graph data structure where nodes:

 - Have a unique identifier that is the hash of the nodes contents
 - Are directionally related to other nodes